gamy004/web-development-workshop/docs/FRONTEND_WORKSHOP.md

 # Workshop: Front-End

-In this chapter we will tackle how to create various components on the newly setup project.
+In this chapter we will tackle how to create various components on the newly setup front-end.

 - [Workshop: Front-End](#markdown-header-workshop-front-end)
   - [Title Changes](#markdown-header-title-changes)